Ryan-Brice/rust-cache/README.md

 For this reason, this action automatically sets `CARGO_INCREMENTAL=0` to disable incremental compilation, so that the Rust compiler doesn't waste time creating the additional artifacts required for incremental builds.

+If the `add-rust-environment-hash-key` option is `"true"`, the action will always update the cache if the `save-if` condition is met, even if the cache is otherwise up-to-date.
+Without this behaviour the cache would not be updated after it was initially created.
+It is recommended to use this option together with a robust `save-if` condition, for example only saving caches from `main` / `master` branch's.

 The `~/.cargo/registry/src` directory is not cached since it is quicker for Cargo to recreate it from the compressed crate archives in `~/.cargo/registry/cache`.